Federal Cost of Goods Sold

 Historical Past-Year Versions of Federal Form 1125-A

-We have a total of four past-year versions of Form 1125-A in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 1125-A in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 1125-A (Rev. October 2016)